 1) Mature Domains only — A domain’s rank might be calculated based in part on only mature contributing domains that are associated with the domain.

 2) Mature and Immature Domains — rankings might be influenced by both mature and immature domains, but the value of the rank for the immature domains might be based upon the ranks of the mature domains linking to those immature domains.

 While some new domains can be spam, not all are.
 New domains that are popular, provide value, and gain links from older domains could be allowed to pass along the rankings from the mature domains associated with those new domains.

-3) Instead of distinquishing between domains linking to a domain as either a mature or immature, the age of contributing (linking) domain might be used to provide a percentage of ranking to a domain:
+3) Instead of distinguishing between domains linking to a domain as either a mature or immature, the domain ages of contributing (linking) domain might be used to provide a percentage of ranking to a domain:

 For example, in an embodiment, domains that have been registered for more than ten years may contribute 100% of their accumulated ranks to a target domain’s rank;